-The Center for Learning Excellence is located on the 2nd floor of the Jenkins Education Complex building.
-It consists of three rooms to provide a variety of learning environments.
-The main tutoring room has six computers and several round tables for individual or group study.
-The lounge area has three computers and comfortable furniture for quiet study.
-The third room is a computer laboratory containing 20 computers for students' use.
+The Center for Learning Excellence is located on the 2nd floor of the Henry Pfeiffer Library.
 The Center for Learning Excellence (CLE) provides academic support for students and community at no extra cost.
-We have professional tutoring, peer tutoring, study groups and assistance with study skills, time management, test taking, and much more.
+We offer professional tutoring, peer tutoring, study groups, and assistance with study skills, time management, test taking, and much more.

 Our Assistant Director serves as a professional tutor and offers assistance in math, writing, biology, psychology, physics, chemistry, history, business, and other subjects.
-Our Writing Specialist offers assistance with RHET 091, 101, 102, and writing for other courses.
+Our Writing Specialist offers assistance with RHET 091, 131, 132, and writing for other courses.
 Our Peer Tutors are faculty recommended and trained to assist students in their subject.
 Tutoring is available on a walk-in basis or by appointment.
-Tutors' schedules are posted across campus, on the website, and are emailed to the campus community.
+Tutors' schedules are posted across campus and on the website and are emailed to the campus community.
 Some faculty also hold office hours in the CLE.

 Study assistance can also be found on the Center for Learning Excellence web page.
 All students should spend time each week in the Learning Center and get help immediately when they encounter a problem.

-A student may cash personal checks in any amount up to $50.00 in the Business Office.
+A student may cash personal checks in any amount up to $50.00 in One-Stop Student Services.
 Students picking up or cashing checks must show their MacMurray identification card.
 No exceptions are made.
 There is a $50.00 charge for each check returned for insufficient funds.
 In addition, one returned check causes a student to lose his/her check cashing privileges.